Karsker/Security-Manager/README.md

 ## Privilege Escalation
 Since most functions like USB ports access control require modifying critical registry keys, the program requires Administrator privileges.
 While this can be achieved by running the Python script in an escalated Powershell or Command Prompt, a better approach is using the `elevate` module.
 At the beginning of the program, the `elevated` module's `elevate()` function attempts to get Administrator privileges using Windows User Account Control (UAC) prompt.

+## Executable
+The Python program is converted into a Windows executable (exe) using the Pyinstaller module.

+## Testing
+The program was tested on Windows 10 virtual machine on VirtualBox with following specifications:
+- OS: Windows 10 version 1903 (Build 18362.356)
+- Virtual Box Version 6.1
+- RAM: 12 GB (4 GB to virtual machine)
+- Processor: Intel Core i5 3220M